Five Perennials That Will Add Color to Your Late Summer Landscape

 Calamint seldom, if ever, needs supplemental fertilizer.
 Watering once or twice a week is needed in the first season to help the roots establish, then water is needed only occasionally in very dry conditions.

 Plants can be snipped back in late summer if they’re getting too “leggy” for your taste.
-Otherwise, the only maintenance needed is a cutback nearly to the ground in fall or end of winter to remove that season’s frost-killed foliage.
+Otherwise, the only maintenance needed is a cutback nearly to the ground in fall or the end of winter to remove that season’s frost-killed foliage.
 It will go dormant in winter.